1791: France adopts The French Penal Code of 1791, marking it as the first Western European country to decriminalize same-sex acts.

 Before the night was through, the police had shut down an entire city neighborhood and arrested 53 people and injured 10..

 1997: Annie Proulx’s short story Brokeback Mountain is published in this week’s issue of The New Yorker.
 The story, later turned into a hit movie depicts the complex romantic and sexual relationship between two men in the American West from 1963 to 1981.

 Brokeback Mountain ranks 12th among the highest-grossing romance films of all time.

-1998: Matthew Shepard was tragically attacked, pistol whipped, tied to a fence and left to die by Aaron McKinney and Russell Henderson.
-Shepard, who was still alive but in a coma, was discovered 18 hour later Matthew passed away a few days later on October 12, 1998.
+1998: On this night one of the brutal and vicious hate crimes in American history happened when Matthew Shepard was brutally attacked, pistol whipped, tied to a fence and left to die by Aaron McKinney and Russell Henderson.
+It was reported that Shepard was beaten so brutally that his face was completely covered in blood, except where it had been partially washed clean by his tears.
+Shepard, who was still alive but in a coma, was discovered 18 hour later on the morning of October 7th.
+Matthew passed away a few days later on October 12, 1998.

 The horrific event would become one of the most notorious anti-gay hate crimes in American history and spawned an activist movement that, more than a decade later, would result in passage of the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act, a federal law.

 For details on the Matthew Shepard story as a whole please visit here.